Skip to content

 Definition

-The Lightning Dev Kit (LDK) is a complete Lightning Network implementation delivered as a software development kit rather than a standalone daemon.
-Built in Rust and stewarded by the LDK developers (a project supported by Spiral), it lets builders embed Lightning directly into their own applications with components they choose and assemble themselves.
+Lightning Dev Kit (LDK) is a complete Lightning Network implementation delivered as a software development kit rather than a standalone daemon.
+Built in Rust and stewarded by the LDK developers — a project supported by Spiral, Block's open-source Bitcoin unit — it lets builders embed Lightning directly inside their own applications, choosing and assembling the components themselves instead of running a separate node process alongside.

 Where it is used

-LDK exposes a native API across multiple languages, so it can be integrated on iOS, Android, web, HSMs, and server infrastructure.
-The project also offers higher-level packages such as LDK Node, a ready-made library for building self-custodial mobile wallets, and LDK Server for node-style deployments.
-Several large applications, including Cash App and Alby, have built on LDK.
+LDK exposes bindings across multiple languages, so it integrates on iOS, Android, web, and server platforms.
+For teams that want the modularity without assembling every piece, the project publishes higher-level packages: LDK Node, a ready-made library for building self-custodial mobile wallets with sensible defaults, and server-oriented tooling for node-style deployments.
+Several large applications have shipped on LDK, including Cash App's Lightning support and tooling from Alby — meaningful production validation for an embedded approach.

 In Simple Terms

-The Lightning Dev Kit (LDK) is a complete Lightning Network implementation delivered as a software development kit rather than a standalone daemon.
-Built in Rust…
+Lightning Dev Kit (LDK) is a complete Lightning Network implementation delivered as a software development kit rather than a standalone daemon.
+Built in Rust and…

 Explore the Full Glossary